btjanaka/logdir/CONTRIBUTING.md

 make release
 ```

-Alternatively, once a version tag has been created with bump2version, push the
+Alternatively, mark a new version with `bump2version` (do this in a shell) and
-commit and tag with
+push the commit and tag with:

 ```bash
 git push